Are you an eCom seller wondering what is a good conversion rate on Etsy? Or perhaps you are currently struggling with low conversion rates?

 Remember that customers can’t touch your products or test them in person.
 Therefore, customers rely on product descriptions to give them the information they need to determine whether or not to purchase your product.

-Ensure that you detail all the features of your product in the description.
-List details such as:
+Ensure that you detail all the features of your product in the description to convince shoppers.
+List details such as the:

 - Size and weight

 - Materials (for items like clothes where people can have different preferences in terms of material)

 - Medium (for things like artwork where artists can use a wide range of mediums)

 - Instructions for use and care

 - Real-life applications

 Product descriptions will differ from category to category.
 For instance, a description for craft supplies has a different structure than digital products.